sez11a/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-configuration-options-to-fragments.md

     ![You can have as many configuration options as you want for your Fragments.](./adding-configuration-options-to-fragments/images/04.png)

 Great!
 Now you know how to add configuration options to your fragments.
+For more configuration examples, please see Please see [Fragment Configuration Types](../reference/fragments/fragment-configuration-types-reference.md).

 ## Related Information